 NDMA (National Disaster Management Act – 2005) – As we know that many changes took place in the social and economic sphere of the world, the population grew at a rapid pace.
 But after this many types of crises arose in human life.
 Every moment now man feels insecure from these calamities.
 So let’s know what is disaster management.

 The “disaster” hinders the normal functioning of society.
 A large number of people are affected by this.
-There is also a great loss of life and property due to disaster.
+There is also a great loss of life and property due to the disaster.
 Disasters create difficulties due to which the development of the nation lags behind by many years.
 In a developing country like India, the loss or damage caused to life and property as a result of disasters is much more than in developed countries

 NDMA (National Disaster Management Act 2005) – What is Disaster Management